systamfi/.github/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the Bug**

-Write clearly:

-What is not working as expected?
+Write clearly what is not working as expected.

 **Steps to Reproduce**